How to implement Incremental Static Regeneration (ISR)

 export async function createPost() {

-// Invalidate the /posts route in the cache
+// Invalidate the cache for the /posts route

 revalidatePath('/posts')